 In its first phase, the programme allocated US$200.6 million to 134 partnerships.
-Now in its second phase of work, EIF continues to support LDC governments and small businesses create the kinds of jobs that lift people out of poverty and spur sustainable economic development.
+Now in its second phase of work, EIF continues to support LDC governments and small businesses to trade, developing the kinds of jobs that improve lives and spur sustainable economic development.

 EIF coordinates essential country-specific trade analysis in the form of Diagnostic Trade Integration Studies (DTIS) and Action Matrices.
 This evidence-based work helps countries identify priorities to guide their trade agendas, reveals constraints to trade integration, and advises on key action areas.

 To assist in-country trade planning and implementation, EIF supports the creation of National Implementation Units, which coordinate the delivery of an LDC's trade strategy and policy.
 These bodies are integral to government operations related to trade.